Permitted Appliances in All Student Rooms:

 - Incense and candles (lit and unlit)

-- Federal, state, university, local, or other signs including, but not limited to, street, directional, crossing signs or work cones
+- Federal, state, university, local, or other signs including, but not limited to, street, directional, or crossing sign

-- Waterbeds, air mattresses, hot tubs, pools, jacuzzis, and non-university-issued lofts and cinder blocks
+- Waterbeds, hot tubs, pools, jacuzzis, and non-university-issued lofts and cinder blocks

-- Non-university-issued furniture, including, but not limited to, personal mattresses, futons and upholstered furniture
+- Non-university-issued furniture, including, but not limited to, personal mattresses, futons and upholstered furniture, desks or dressers

-- Objects that cover any part of a ceiling or more than 50 percent of a single wall or door (including large tapestries)
+- Objects that attach to or cover any part of a ceiling or cover more than 50 percent of a single wall or door (including large tapestries